NA-Wen/NA-Wen.github.io/_pages/about.md

 - Learning Theory & Machine Learning 🎨 & Reinforcement Learning

 ## 🍺 News
+- [2025.5.26] Our paper on evolving orchestration through reinforcement learning in multi-agent systems has been released on [arXiv](https://arxiv.org/abs/2505.19591).
 - [2025.5.15] Our team's work about "Multi Agent Cross-Team Collaboration" is accepted by ACL 2025 Findings.
 - [2025.1.23] Our team's work around "Scaling LLM agent collaboration" is accepted by ICLR 2025.
 - [2024.9.26] Our team's work around LLM Agent under information asymmetry is accepted by NeurIPS 2024.
 Congrats 🥳!